Business WiFi that's designed properly, not guessed

 What managed WiFi includes

-The goal is simple: predictable WiFi coverage and a network that behaves consistently for users and devices.
+The goal is simple: predictable wireless coverage and a network that behaves consistently for users and devices, whether the site is a Johannesburg office, a Cape Town guest venue, a Durban warehouse, or a branch rollout across multiple locations.

 Designed coverage

-WiFi needs to match floor plan, device density, and usage patterns.
+WiFi should match the floor plan, user density, and usage patterns of the actual business environment.

 - •Fewer dead zones and random dropouts